 Are you a teacher looking for new opportunities abroad?
 Canada has introduced a new Education Category in Express Entry in 2025, prioritizing teachers and educators for permanent residency through category-based draws.
+In 2026, this category will be renewed and strengthened under IRCC’s updated International Talent Attraction Strategy, making it one of the most accessible pathways for education professionals.
 This is excellent news for professionals in the education sector who want to move to Canada and secure stable teaching jobs in Canada.

 This blog will guide you through the Express Entry process for teachers, from selecting the right National Occupational Classification (NOC) code to improving your Comprehensive Ranking System (CRS) score and applying for Canada PR for teachers.